joe-claire/dig333-devlog/README.md

 3. Part of the fear behind surveillance isn't the presence of a sensor itself but more so what the data is used for and who reviews it.
 4. Name an example of an urban sensor and consider a way that its data could be sold for profit.

+## Week 7
+Name of the experiment
+Text, photos, etc.
+Describe the most important thing you learned (to share in class) Write a quiz question (which we will discuss in class) Monk Chapter 9: Hardware Basics